 Vietnamese law requires employers to draft written employment contracts when hiring staff.
 Contracts should be concise, strongly-worded, and outline an employee’s compensation, benefits, job responsibilities, and any rules around termination.

 Letters of offer and employment contracts should be drafted in both Vietnamese and English.
 Any reference to salary and benefits should be made in Vietnamese dong (VND), rather than a foreign currency.

 By partnering with our Vietnam PEO, New Horizons’ team of local experts can provide assistance for drafting strong employment contracts that are compliant with local regulations.

-In Vietnam, it’s typically prohibited for employees to work for than eight hours per day and 48 hours per week.
+In Vietnam, employees typically work eight hours per day and 48 hours per week.
 Employers are required by law to provide their employees with one day off per week.
 In most work arrangements, a day off is taken on Sundays.

 A standard work week in Vietnam is Monday to Friday, with eight hours per day.